kubernetes/community/committee-code-of-conduct/README.md

 The Kubernetes Code of Conduct Committee (CoCC) is the body that is responsible for enforcing and maintaining the Kubernetes Code of Conduct.

+The [charter](charter.md) defines the scope and governance of the Code of Conduct Committee.

 ## Members